 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (formerly the American Dietetic Association) requires 1200 hours of experience in the Dietetic Internships.
-The UMass Amherst Dietetic Internship schedule is in accordance with this requirement.
+The UMass Amherst Dietetic Internship schedules a minimum of 1211 supervised practice hours.

 Interns work with preceptors in each field site and with the Internship Director to insure that all competencies established by ACEND are met.
 Additional work (e.g. reading, research) is required above and beyond the minimum 24 hours per week in the field site, especially during the clinical rotation.
 We also offer an intensive 2-week pre-clinical training program to help prepare interns for their clinical rotations.
 The program becomes full-time (i.e. 40 hours per week) for the staff relief portion of the clinical rotation (approximately the last three weeks of that rotation).

 Interns rotate through a VA hospital for 2 weeks where they work with psychiatric inpatients and ambulatory clients receiving nutrition counseling for weight management and Type 2 diabetes.
 In a 2-week “plan-your-own” rotation, interns develop their own learning objectives in an area of dietetics that is of personal interest.
 The director can assist in finding a preceptor/rotation site once the intern identifies the area of interest.